terraform-ibm-modules/terraform-ibm-devsecops-ci-toolchain/README.md

 ## Terraform DevSecOps CI Toolchain
 <!-- UPDATE BADGE: Update the link for the following badge-->

-A Terraform module for provisioning the DevSecOps CI toolchain
+A Terraform module for provisioning the DevSecOps CI toolchain.

 <!-- Remove the content in this H2 heading after completing the steps -->
 <!-- Remove the content in this previous H2 heading -->